Stardevs/dev-container-features/src/firewall/NOTES.md

 - The host network is allowed for container-host communication
 - GitHub IPs are fetched dynamically and may change over time
 - Consider the security implications of each allowed domain
+- When using scoped sudo, the user only has access to firewall-related commands